SHoogland/shoogland-com/docs/2021/02-04-automating-your-infrastructure-with-terraform.md

   public_key = file("ssh_keys/id_rsa.pub")
 }

-# a digital ocean droplet with a user user-data file to provision the droplet
+# a digital ocean droplet with a user-data file to provision the droplet
 # I ran rancheros as everything is going to be in docker
 # add your defined ssh key to be able to login to the droplet later
 resource "digitalocean_droplet" "www_shoogland_com" {